ethereum/meteor-dapp-whisper-chat-client/README.md

 ## Deployment

-...
+To create a build version of your app run:

+    $ meteor build ../dist
+    $ cd ../dist
+    $ tar zxvf app.tar.gz

+Copy the `app` folder, *.js and *.css from `bundle/programs/web.browser/` to your dist folder and ad

-## The Whisper chat app protocol
+## The Whisper chat app

+The collections used are:

+- `User` - contains the users identities (persistet via localStorage)
+- `Users` - contains collected identities and usernames (persistet via localStorage)
+- `Chats` - contains the chats (persistet via localStorage)
+- `Messages` - contains the messages, which belong to chats (persistet via localStorage)
+- `Invitations` - contains temporarily store inviations

+The `web3` object is created in `client/lib/thirdpartyConfig.js`.

+The whole whisper protocol integration can be found in the `client/whisperConnection.js`.
+Removing it won't break app, just cut the connection to whisper.
+Some helper functions for whisper can be found at `client/WhisperHelperFunctions.js`.

+### Protocol specs

+The following specs need to be transfered as stringified JSON in the payload.

-You can send messages to a chatroom by simply providing the correct chatroom topic including the `whisper-chat-client` topic:
+You can also send messages to a chatroom by simply providing the correct chatroom topic including the `whisper-chat-client` topic.
+The user will then appear as anonymous:

     web3.shh.post({
         "topic": [web3.fromAscii('whisper-chat-client'), web3.fromAscii('ethereum')],